 After a long time thinking if you should get a Onewheel I actually decided to get one.
 This was over a year ago and here is my review and why I decided to buy this board.
 Let’s first get one thing out, is the Onewheel Pint worth it?

-The Onehweel is definitely worth it if you are a person who likes to feel the freedom of floating around.
+The Onewheel is definitely worth it if you are a person who likes to feel the freedom of floating around.
 Riding the board does clear your mind on your way to and from work or just want to get out of your house.
 It’s a totally unique riding experience that you can’t get on bare land with any other device.

 As a parent and probably older than I would like to admit life has caught up with me.
-It’s not like before that you could head out on a windy day to catch the waves with your kiteboard.
+It’s not like before when you could head out on a windy day to catch the waves with your kiteboard.
 Time has become a more scarce resource for me and that’s one of the main reasons why I decided to buy the Onewheel Pint.

 I got a friend who got the XR after I bought my Pint so I can compare the riding feeling of both.